|(Glen Arbor, Michigan)|

 - Good reasons can be given to believe in God.
 I believe it is more rational to believe in God than to disbelieve.
 (As a philosophy professor I have examined nearly every argument for and against the existence of God.
 And, I have something to say about "rationality," having taught logic in our community college for seventeen years.)

 - The New Testament documents are reliable in their witness to the historical person Jesus.
 (The recent minority Facebook claim that Jesus never existed is sheer unstudied goofiness.)
 (See, e.g., something like Richard Bauckham's Jesus and the Eyewitnesses, or Craig Keener's The Historical Jesus of the Gospels.
-And, I am looking forward to Craig's forthcoming book, Christobiography: Memory, History, and the Reliability of the Gospels.)
+And, see Craig's book, Christobiography: Memory, History, and the Reliability of the Gospels.)

 - A strong inductive argument can be made for the bodily resurrection of Jesus from the dead.
 (I shared briefly about this in my response to the student's question.)